RussH-code/RussH-code/README.md

 ### Hi there 👋

 I am a master's student in bioinformatics at the University of Bristol.
+Currently working in Dr. Tom Williams labs in phylogenetics and comparative genomics.
+Apart from bioinformatics, I am also interested in

+* Statistics
+* Machine learning/Deep learning
+* Software/Web development

+Always learning new technologies.
+GitHub is a space where I share my learning progress and learn from others.

 <h3 align="center">Bioinformatician | Data Analysis Enthusiast | Programmer</h3>